nxp-imx/LiteRT-imx/tflite/g3doc/guide/python.md

 [full TensorFlow package](https://www.tensorflow.org/install/).
-For example, the [Select TF ops] (https://www.tensorflow.org/lite/guide/ops_select) are not included in the `tflite_runtime` package.
+For example, the [Select TF ops] (https://www.tensorflow.org/lite/guide/ops_select) are not included in the `ai_edge_litert` package.
 If your models have any dependencies to the Select TF ops, you need to use the full TensorFlow package instead.

 ## Install TensorFlow Lite for Python